 This place has a remarkable acoustic which complements the beautiful architecture.
-Opened in 2000, it’s the largest covered public square in Europe .
-The court wraps around the circular central reading room, providing a huge circulation space with cafes, information points and shops.
+Opened in 2000, the court wraps around the circular central reading room, providing a huge circulation space with cafes, information points and shops.
 The sound of people talking and walking echoes throughout the space.
 The soundscape is a cacophony of indistinct speech and other blurred sounds.

-Large reverberant spaces are familiar to us all, but the sheer size of the Great Court along with the number of people creating the sound, makes this space ear-conic.
-The only downside to the great sound effect is that it makes conversations difficult to hold in the cafes – as I found out when I foolishly tried to hold a business meeting in the court.
+Large reverberant spaces are familiar to us all, but the sheer size of the Great Court along with the number of people creating the sound makes this space ear-conic.
+The only downside to the great sound effect is that it makes conversations difficult to hold in the cafes – as I found out when I foolishly tried to hold a business meeting there.

 Incidentally, audio nerds can also wander around and look for the Intellivox loudspeakers; an interesting technology which attempts to make public address announcements intelligible in cavernous spaces.